The steep redshift evolution of the hierarchical binary black hole merger rate may cause the $z$-$\chi_{\rm eff}$ correlation: Hierarchical Mergers Can Source Correlations Between Effective Spin, Redshift, Mass, and Mass Ratio

 All pairs of parameters shown in Fig.~\ref{fig:population corner} exhibit correlations in the total population (orange contours), even though the correlations are absent in the individual subpopulations.
 In particular, the hierarchical subpopulation's high primary spin magnitudes and isotropic spin tilts (see Appendix~\ref{sec:spin}) cause it to have a broader $\chi_{\rm eff}$ distribution than our main population (center panel).
 Its low contribution to the merger rate at low redshift but steep increase in contribution at high redshift therefore causes the overall-$\chi_{\rm eff}$ distribution to broaden with redshift (bottom center panel), offering an explanation to the correlation first discovered by \citet{2022ApJ...932L..19B}.

-In a companion paper~\citep{2026arXiv260103457V}, we show that a subpopulation of hierarchical mergers also offers a natural explanation of the correlation first discovered in \citet{2021ApJ...922L...5C}, and then found by \citet{2025arXiv250818083T} to be a narrowing of the effective spin distribution with mass ratio in GWTC-4 \citep[but see][for an explanation from active galactic nuclei]{2025ApJ...987...65L}.
-All previously-identified correlations in the GW data can therefore be attributed to a single origin.
+In a companion paper~\citep{2026arXiv260103457V}, we show that a subpopulation of hierarchical mergers also offers a natural explanation of the correlation first discovered in \citet{2021ApJ...922L...5C}, and then found by \citet{2025arXiv250818083T} to be a narrowing of the effective spin distribution with mass ratio in \ac{GWTC-4.0} \citep[but see][for an explanation from active galactic nuclei]{2025ApJ...987...65L}.
+Two previously identified correlations in the GW data can therefore be attributed to a single origin.

 Thus, \acp{BBH} may be suffering from inverse Simpson's paradox~\citep{simpsons_paradox}, whereby the trends observed in the aggregate data (i.e. correlations between effective spin, redshift, and mass ratio in the full \ac{BBH} population) disappear or reverse when the data is considered in separate groups (in this case, 2G+1G versus 1G+1G BBHs).